 Individual Therapy is the most popular form of therapy and can encompass different treatment styles.
-Clients are seen and treated in a one-on-one basis with a therapist.
-Individual therapy allows the therapist and client to focus on each other, building a rapport and working together to solve the client's issue.
+Clients are seen and treated on a one-on-one basis with a therapist.
+Individual therapy allows the therapist and client to build rapport and work together to develop an action plan that achieves the client's personal goals.

-Depending on the nature of your problem, Group Therapy can be an ideal choice for addressing your concerns.
+Depending on the nature of your challenge, Group Therapy can be an ideal choice for addressing your concerns.
 It involves one therapist who leads a group of 3 or more clients.
-Groups can be designed to target specific problems, or designed to focus more generally on improving social skills, or helping people deal with a range of issues such as anger, shyness, loneliness and low self-esteem.
+Groups can be designed to target specific problems, or designed to focus more generally on improving social skills, anger management, shyness, loneliness, and low self-esteem.
 Groups typically meet for an hour each week.
 Some may attend individual therapy in addition to groups, while others participate in groups only.
-See information about our specialty groups.
-Contact us to find out more.
+For more information on specialty groups, click here or contact us.

-Family Therapy is a type of mental health therapy designed to identify family patterns that contribute to a behavior disorder, and help family members break those habits.
+Family Therapy is designed to identify family patterns that contribute to a behavior disorder and help family members break those habits.
 It involves discussion and problem-solving sessions with the family.
-Some of these sessions may be as a group, in couples, or one on one.
+Some of these sessions may be as a group, in couples, or one-on-one.
 In family therapy, the web of interpersonal relationships is examined and, ideally, communication is strengthened within the family.

-Teletherapy is a form of therapy conducted through use of telecommunications technology.
+Virtual Therapy is a form of therapy conducted through use of telecommunications technology.
 When using a video/audio capable computer or device, the therapist can connect with their client to conduct one-on-one therapy sessions much like an in-person session.
-Insight Renewal Center's therapists are trained in teletherapy, and use only secure, HIPAA compliant video conferencing software.
+Audio only option is available as well.
+Insight Renewal Center's therapists are trained in virtual therapy, and use only secure, HIPAA-compliant video conferencing software.
 This means that the video encounter between you and your therapist is safely encrypted to keep your information confidential.

 We love what we do, and we want to help.
 Feel free to visit during normal business hours.